How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 Wrong

 16.11.
-At the intersection of unequal roads, the driver of a vehicle moving along a secondary road must give way to vehicles approaching this intersection of carriageways along the main road, regardless of the direction of their further movement.
+At an intersection of unequal roads, the driver of a vehicle moving on a secondary road must give way to vehicles approaching this intersection of carriageways on the main road, regardless of the direction of their further movement.

 16.12.
-At the intersection of equivalent roads, the driver of a non-rail vehicle must give way to vehicles approaching from the right.
+At the intersection of equivalent roads, the driver of a non-rail vehicle is obliged to give way to vehicles approaching from the right.

-This rule should be guided by each other and tram drivers.
-At any unregulated intersection, a tram, regardless of the direction of its further movement, has an advantage over non-rail vehicles approaching it along an equivalent road.
+Tram drivers should follow this rule among themselves.
+At any uncontrolled intersection, a tram, regardless of the direction of its further movement, has an advantage over non-rail vehicles approaching it along an equivalent road.

 16.14.
-If the main road changes direction at the intersection, the drivers of vehicles moving along it must be guided by the rules for passing the intersections of equivalent roads.
+If the main road at an intersection changes direction, drivers of vehicles moving along it must follow the rules for driving through intersections of equivalent roads.

-This rule should be guided by each other and drivers moving on secondary roads.
+This rule should be followed among themselves and by drivers driving on secondary roads.

 7. Task 7 of 15